Ultramann/Numeric-Python-Intro/README.md

 #### Base Python
 </a>

 This k-means implementation lives under the name `base_python` in the `kmeans.py` script in the `src` directory.
 At the top level, we see the code outline of the pseudocode above.
-The `k` centroids are initialized to the first `k` data points, and the stopping condition is set to be a set number of iterations. **Note:** There are better ways to do both of these things, the method here was chosen to boil the algorithm to it's simplest form.
+The `k` centroids are initialized to the first `k` data points, and the stopping condition is set to be a fixed number of iterations. **Note:** There are better ways to do both of these things, the method here was chosen to boil the algorithm to it's simplest form.

 ```python
 def base_python(X, k, iterations=1000):